mrzzy/notes/src/data_science/deep_learning_ai/convolution_neural_nets.md

 \end{bmatrix}
 $$

-> Lumping the output together is advantagous as it allows us to produce predictions
+> Lumping the output together is advantageous as it allows us to produce predictions
 > for all grid cells $g$ at once, instead of one at a time.
 This improves computing speed
 > (YOLO works for real time detection).